 What Are The Benefits Of Roll-Out Caravan Awnings?

 Roll-out caravan awnings offer simplicity, quickness and ease of use.
-You simply roll out the
+You simply roll out the awning and attach two corner poles/guy ropes.
+Roll-outs should really be considered as a sunshade.

 What Are The Drawbacks To Roll-Out Caravan Awnings?